AdobeStock

 The Result

-Announced in August 2023, global biopharmaceutical companies AstraZeneca and Bayer Pharmaceuticals are incorporating predictions from Altis Lab’s computational imaging platform, Nota, into their statistical analyses to quantify treatment effects earlier and more accurately.
+In 2023, global biopharmaceutical companies AstraZeneca and Bayer Pharmaceuticals joined the collaboration to incorporate predictions from the initial early solution into their statistical analyses to quantify treatment effects.
 Through being able to manage and automatically analyze imaging data from past and current clinical trials using prognostic AI models, clinical development teams are able to use these AI models to predict disease progression for each patient enrolled in their clinical trial, generating a computational control arm of digital twins.
 This ultimately enables prioritization of their most promising drug candidates to increase probability of late-stage success and reduce time to market.
-Read more about AstraZeneca and Bayer’s early access to the AI models via Nota here.

 Project Lead